robertmartinbc/cupidicon/USER_STORIES.md

 # User's expectations

 * I am a user.
 I would like to be able to request authors to write articles for me, within a designated time frame, that I am willing to pay for.
-The price will I am willing to pay will be set by me.
+The price I am willing to pay will be set by me.

 * I want to be able to present the request to a pool of authors to fulfil my request.
 Once the request is fulfilled, I will decide whether the writing meets my requirements.